YatinSathish/Travel_History_REST_Service_using_Flask-RESTx/README.md

 ## Requirements
 This project requires the following Python packages:

-Flask: A web framework for building APIs.
+- `Flask`: A web framework for building APIs.

-Flask-RESTx: An extension for Flask that simplifies the creation of RESTful APIs.
+- `Flask-RESTx`: An extension for Flask that simplifies the creation of RESTful APIs.

-sqlite3: A database library used to manage country data.
+- `sqlite3`: A database library used to manage country data.

-requests: A library to make HTTP requests to external APIs.
+- `requests`: A library to make HTTP requests to external APIs.

-matplotlib: A plotting library used for visualizing the travel history as PNG images.
+- `matplotlib`: A plotting library used for visualizing the travel history as PNG images.

-datetime: To handle date and time operations.
+- `datetime`: To handle date and time operations.

 ## Installation